Luhe-Ma'an Air Base

 Luhe-Ma'an Air Base, also known as Nanjing Luhe Airport or Nanjing Air Base, is a military airport that has been home to the Nanjing Air Base of the People's Liberation Army Air Force since 2015, replacing the old Dajiaochang Airport.
 It is located in suburban Luhe District across the Yangtze River from the center of Nanjing, capital of China's Jiangsu Province.

 History

-With the rapid expansion of the city of Nanjing, the military Dajiaochang Airport, originally far from the city, is increasingly surrounded by the urban area and restricting its development.
+With the rapid expansion of the city of Nanjing, the military Dajiaochang Airport, originally far from the city, is increasingly surrounded by the urban area and restricting its development even after Nanjing Lukou International Airport opened in 1997.
 Since 2003 the local government and the military have been in talks on relocating the air base.
 In January 2006 a site for the new airport was determined and the project received approvals from the State Council and the Central Military Commission in January 2009.
 On 8 August 2012, construction for Luhe Airport was started in suburban Luhe District.
 Luhe Airport was opened in July 2015, and Dajiaochang Airport was closed on 30 July 2015.